ZN3ls0n/CGNAT/README.md

 ## Verification

 To test connectivity, two devices within a customer network pinged a web server.
 To the CGNAT router, it does not identify which specific device sent traffic as the private IP addresses were NATted over the previous router.
 When it reached the CGNAT router, it saw traffic coming from the customer network 100.64.10.0/30.

+Use <code>show ip nat translations</code> to see active NAT translations.
+If traffic does not pass, confirm table entries have not expired.

 <img src="CGNATVerificationNAT.png">